dssg/mlforpublicpolicylab/syllabus.md

 - Rudin, C. and Carlson, D. *The Secrets of Machine Learning.* arXiv:1906.01998, 2019.
 [Online](https://arxiv.org/abs/1906.01998)
 - Foster, Ghani, et al. (eds). *Big Data and Social Science*, 2nd ed.
 Chapter 7: Machine Learning.
 [Online](https://textbook.coleridgeinitiative.org/chap-ml.html)

-**Wednesday: Check-ins begin.** Regular team check-ins start this week to give feedback on project progress.

 **Thursday: Temporal validation deep dive** — we meet together as a class to work through temporal validation using a few class project examples.

+**Friday lab: Check-ins begin.** Regular team check-ins start this week to give feedback on project progress.

 ---

 ## Week 7 — Feature engineering and imputation
-*Oct 6, 7, 8*
+*Oct 6, 8, 9*

 In many real-world contexts, expressing domain expertise through thoughtful feature engineering can dramatically improve model performance by capturing what underlying factors are likely to be predictive and helping the model find these relationships.
 Likewise, most datasets you'll encounter in practice are littered with outliers, inconsistencies, and missingness, and handling these in a smart way can be critical to a project's success.